 9.2 No increased risk of fraud or error

-Without limiting any other obligation under these Operating Requirements, the ELNO must use reasonable endeavours to ensure that the use of the ELN for the presentation for Lodgment of Conveyancing Transactions with the Registrar does not result in a greater risk of fraud or error in those Conveyancing Transactions compared to the risk of fraud or error for comparable Conveyancing Transactions Lodged in a paper medium.
+Without limiting any other obligation under these Operating Requirements, the ELNO must:

+(a) use reasonable endeavours to ensure that the use of the ELN for the presentation for Lodgment of Conveyancing Transactions with the Registrar does not result in a greater risk of fraud or error in those Conveyancing Transactions compared to the risk of fraud or error for comparable Conveyancing Transactions Lodged in a paper medium; and

+(b) use reasonable endeavours to ensure that the ELNO’s implementation of Interoperability does not result in a greater risk of fraud or error for Interoperable Lodgment Cases compared to the risk of fraud or error for comparable Conveyancing Transactions conducted:

+(i) solely on its own ELN; or

+(ii) lodged in a paper medium.

 10. Minimum System Requirements